pwdel/matlab-python/README.md

 3. matrixsize - sorting, shifting, and extracting pieces of a matrix

-## Reading Data From Outside Source
+## Reading Data From Outside Sources

 # Two Types of Supervised Learning Tasks